-For directions to make one using a wooden bead instead of a wooden peg doll click on the link.
-Skip the step of adding twine if you won’t be hanging it as a Christmas ornament.
+If, however, you want to learn how to make a Baby Jesus craft with a wooden bead instead of a wooden peg doll, click the link to read the DIY tutorial.
+It shares how to make a Baby Jesus Ornament in a half-walnut shell with a wooden bead.
+Skip the step of adding a twine hanger if you won’t be hanging it as a Christmas ornament.

 - Wooden peg dolls

-- 1/2 walnut shell (you might need a walnut cracker)
+- 1/2 walnut shell (you might need a walnut cracker or walnut opener)

 - Scrap of Ivory or brown burlap

 The wooden peg doll set recommended on the list above contains enough peg dolls to make this holy family craft, peg doll elf ornaments, rainbow peg dolls, and winter fairy peg dolls!
 The rainbow peg dolls and winter fairies make great gift ideas for the kids.

 Safety note: Glue guns are hot and dangerous tools.
 When using a glue gun, children should always be under direct supervision.

 How to Make a Wooden Holy Family for a Nativity Scene

 Please read through the step-by-step instructions to make wooden holy family crafts before getting started so you know the steps involved and what to expect.

 1. Crack Walnuts for the Baby Jesus Craft